 Bailey House Services East Harlem

 Confidential, bilingual drop-in services for people living with HIV/AIDS and other chronic illnesses.

-At our East Harlem Service Center, we offer an array of confidential, bilingual drop-in services to men, women and children living with HIV/AIDS in the critically underserved communities of Harlem, East Harlem, and the Bronx.
+At our Rand Harlan Center in East Harlem, we offer an array of confidential, bilingual drop-in services to men, women and children living with HIV/AIDS in the critically underserved communities of Harlem, East Harlem, and the Bronx.

 Clients at Bailey House’s East Harlem Service Center have access to service and programs including: